freakyclown/flag_standard/flags.md

 1. Argument names should be no longer than nine characters
 2. Argument names should lowercase for more common flags
 3. Use only alphanum characters from the portable character set
-4. All arguments should be proceeded by the '-' or '--'
+4. All arguments should be proceeded by a '`-`' or '`--`'
 5. If the order of options matter, this should be stated in the help file
 6. Try to use flags over arguments
-7. Have full length versions of all flags (e.g. -h and --help)
+7. Have full length versions of all flags (e.g. `-h` and `--help`)
 8. Use only one-letter flags for commonly used flags
 9. Use the commonly used options listed below
 10. Make the default right for MOST users
-11. Do not read passwords from arguments (use --password-file and force the user to specify the file to prevent it leaking data to shell history)
+11. Do not read passwords from arguments (use `--password-file` and force the user to specify the file to prevent it leaking data to shell history)

 ## The List